-Key initiatives in 2021-22 to work with, and for, Aboriginal Western Australians include creating a critical new executive position, Assistant Ombudsman Aboriginal Engagement and Collaboration, which was advertised in April 2022, and outreach to Aboriginal Western Australians living and working rurally and remotely.
+Key initiatives in 2022-23 to work with, and for, Aboriginal Western Australians include appointing three Aboriginal staff including the inaugural Assistant Ombudsman Aboriginal Engagement and Collaboration, Mr Laurence Riley.
+Mr Riley is connected to the Wilman, Ballardong, Menang and Kenang clan of the Noongar Nation, as well as the Nanda clan group of the Yamatji Nation.
+This is the first time in the 50 year history of the office of the Ombudsman that an Assistant Ombudsman position, and member of Corporative Executive, has been dedicated to Aboriginal Western Australians.
+The Office also welcomed Jodie Wyatt, Principal Consultant Aboriginal Engagement and Collaboration and Justyne Eades, Senior Advisor Aboriginal Engagement and Collaboration.
 The Office is committed to working in a collaborative and transparent manner and respecting Aboriginal people's right to self-determination.
 The Office is committed to working with, and for, Aboriginal Western Australians to build understanding of the unique vulnerability and disadvantage faced by Aboriginal people due to past wrongs.